JosephPeters/zviewer/docs/DEVELOPER_GUIDE.md

 1. **Use proxy logs**: They show exactly how requests are routed
 2. **Test with real sessions**: Create actual zellij sessions for realistic testing
+3. **Test new session flow**: Use "New Session" button and verify auto-detection
-3. **Check browser console**: Frontend errors and network requests
+4. **Check browser console**: Frontend errors, network requests, and "New session detected" logs
-4. **Monitor all terminals**: Backend, frontend, and proxy logs
+5. **Monitor all terminals**: Backend, frontend, and proxy logs
-5. **Use health endpoints**: Quick way to verify services are running
+6. **Use health endpoints**: Quick way to verify services are running
+7. **Test auto-refresh stability**: Ensure features work during refresh cycles

 ---